 Once Clifton inherited the title from his grandfather, things became a lot better and he attended the finest schools and universities, but aside from a little money for his education and a historic family name and coat of arms, wealth did not come with the estate and he became a stockbroker to earn a living.
 While trying to discover more about his father he visited the famous Cresta Run in Switzerland where his father had been a member, hurling himself down the mountain on what is little more than a platter, for the thrill of the sport.
 Having tried it, the younger Wrottesley was hooked too and became a regular participant in their amateur races.

-When the bobsleigh-skeleton event was admitted to the 2002 Winter Olympics he dedicated himself to qualifying for the games for Ireland.
-In the tradition of all great Olympians this meant giving up work to compete full time, selling his home and almost going bankrupt.
+When the bobsleigh-skeleton event was admitted to the 2002 Winter Olympics he dedicated himself to qualify for the games for Ireland.
+In the tradition of all great Olympians, this meant giving up work to compete full time, selling his home and almost going bankrupt.
 His family history worked against him as he tried to fund-raise with many asking why he would need the money with his privileged background.

 The luck of the Irish eluded him on his second run, as snow continued to fall the track became slower allowing who went before him some advantage and Ireland’s hopes of seeing the Irish Flag on the podium were dashed as he could only manage 4th, just 0.42 of a second away from 3rd place.
 Although some say that 4th place is the worst place to finish in the Olympics Clifton’s Irish spirit kept him upbeat and when asked how he would celebrate said “Some Guinness, along with a couple of glasses of champagne should do the trick nicely!”